ssc-public/Web-Workshop/Load Balance/video.md

 you can see the clip from [this](https://drive.google.com/file/d/1CMvURTiYrRaLo9CdydjPaVyMGi1kxXxx/view?usp=sharing) link.

-In this video we implement a reverse proxy using Nginx so that it does the load balancing with different algorithems.
+In this video we implement a reverse proxy using Nginx so that it does the load balancing with different algorithms.